 Students in prior classes compiled notebooks of sources that will prove invaluable in kick-starting their research, he added.
 The Iraqi tribunal-with its combination of local and international people and resources-represents the "wave of the future" in addressing crimes against humanity, he suggested.

-“I hope I will be able to contribute to the international effort to make these trials as fair as possible,” Qureshi said, “and on a more personal level, for the victims, this brings a sense of justice that crimes that were perpetrated against them have been addressed by their government and the international community.”
+"I hope I will be able to contribute to the international effort to make these trials as fair as possible," Qureshi said, "and on a more personal level, for the victims, bringing a sense of justice that crimes that were perpetrated against them have been addressed by their government and the international community."